balle/balu-wiki/virtualization/openstack.rst

   modprobe kvm

-* Unable to connect to amqp server -> check that rabbitmq or qpid server is running
+* xxx in server list / Unable to connect to amqp server -> check that rabbitmq or qpid server is running

 * RabbitMQ config in `/etc/nova/nova.conf`